andyatkinson/andyatkinson.github.io/README.md

 When ready for general audience and syndicate as follows.

-1. Change date from future date to current date.
+1. Change date from future date to current date, e.g. `date: 2024-10-02`
-1. Add tag to trigger syndication
+1. Add tag to trigger syndication (e.g. PostgreSQL)
 1. Remove "hidden: true" from front matter
 1. Run "bundle exec jekyll serve" and confirm visibility
 1. Push it, confirm permalink is same, it's in pagination and tag-feed